 Here are a few best practices to ensure IT equipment is provided a critical environment with satisfactory indoor air quality:

 - Recirculated air should be filtered using a minimum of MERV 8 filters.

 - Air introduced into the data centers by makeup air units, direct airside economization, direct evaporative cooling etc. should be filtered using MERV 11 or MERV 13 filters.

 - Gas-phase filtration should be incorporated where gaseous contamination is a concern.

 The applications of MERV 8, MERV 11 and MERV 13 above are common within data centers and critical facilities.
 The application of gas-phase filtration is less common.
 It is important to consider gas phase filtration where there is a concern over entrainment of contaminant from either emergency generators, nearby loading docks or roadways.
 Entrainment of airborne contaminant can be determined via complex CFD or wind tunnel modeling and analysis.
 However, in our experience, an intake nearby a contaminant source will likely entrain contaminant under certain wind conditions and will require some level of mitigation.

 Maintaining good indoor air quality is imperative for occupant health and comfort as well as the longevity of information technology equipment.
 Local air quality should be evaluated during the site selection process to understand how location impacts the mechanical systems design and future operations of a facility.

-Reach out to Michael Streich to explore strategies to manage data center indoor air quality for your critical operations and information.
+Reach out to Michael to explore strategies to manage data center indoor air quality for your critical operations and information.